AppelBoomHD/alfred-vscode-github/README.md

 ### Automatic

-Run this command in your shell to automatically install the workflow
+Run this command in your shell to automatically install the workflow:

 ```bash
 npm install --global alfred-vscode-github